rust-lang/rust/text/1522-conservative-impl-trait.md

 However, there is an issue with this, namely that in combinations with generic trait methods, they are effectively equivalent to higher kinded types.
-Which is an issue because Rust HKT story is not yet figured out, so any "accidental implementation" might cause unintended fallout.
+Which is an issue because Rust's HKT story is not yet figured out, so any "accidental implementation" might cause unintended fallout.

-HKT allows you to be generic over a type constructor, aka a "thing with type parameters", and then instantiate them at some later point to get the actual type.
+HKT allows you to be generic over a type constructor, a.k.a. a "thing with type parameters", and then instantiate them at some later point to get the actual type.
 For example, given a HK type `T` that takes one type as parameter, you could